hyperobjects/Preprocessors-/README.md

 pip install spark-nlp==2.2.1 <br> https://nlp.johnsnowlabs.com/docs/en/install <br>

-Note: Check the official links for documentation on what other language models are supported as you are not limited to working with English language data.
+<b>Note</b>: Check the official links for documentation on what other language models are supported as you are not limited to working with English language data.